phetsims/phet-info/doc/typescript-conventions.md

 ### Leveraging Type Inference

-See Item 19 "Avoid Cluttering Your Code with Inferable Types" in Vanderkam, which recommends (page 87):
+From _Effective TypeScript_ (Dan Vanderkan), page 87, Item 19, "Avoid Cluttering Your Code with Inferable Types":
 * Avoid writing type annotations when TypeScript can infer the same type
 * Ideally your code has type annotations in function/method signatures but not on local variables in their bodies
 * Consider using explicit annotations for object literals and function return types even when they can be inferred.
 This